-No Hard Feelings: Emotions at Work and How They Help Us Succeed will be published by Penguin Portfolio in Spring 2019.
+No Hard Feelings: Emotions at Work and How They Help Us Succeed will be published by Penguin Portfolio in November 2018.
+The book is a visual exploration of how to embrace emotion at work and become more authentic and fulfilled while staying professional.

 About our book: